CCC-Industry4/StarterGuide/Wiring.md

   <img src="https://github.com/CCC-Industry4/IgnitionProject/blob/Cane/images/wiring/Wiring%20I2.2.png" width="48%" />
 </p>

 Use a short Dupont Wire.
 Steam Sensor: Pin IO33.
+Although it says Pin IO34 on the Keyestudio guide, the ESP32 does not support the Sensor on that IO.
+We are using the steam sensor as a touch sensor in our case.

 <p align="center">
   <img src="https://github.com/CCC-Industry4/IgnitionProject/blob/Cane/images/wiring/Wiring%20I3.1.png" width="48%" />